Finlandization: Mongolia

 Mongolia has been perceived as following a policy of Finlandization, due to its geographic location being surrounded by Russia and China.
-Since Mongolia is considered to act as a buffer state between Russia and China, as well as being dependent on the latter, Mongolian foreign policy tends to be neutral and avoids hostility towards China or Russia.
+Since Mongolia is considered a buffer state between Russia and China and is dependent on the latter, Mongolian foreign policy tends to be neutral and avoid hostility towards China or Russia.

 Taiwan

 Some scholars have argued that Taiwan has developed a policy of Finlandization with China.
 Taipei City Councillor Hsu Chiao-hsin suggested that Taiwan could learn from Finland's policy of Finlandization in the Cold War era.